thinktandem/drupal-contributions/README.md

 ## La Fin

-Once you have the `9.5.x` you can keep it and sync it periodically and `lando start`'s will keep that around.
+Once you have the latest `9.x-dev` branch you can keep it and sync it periodically and `lando start`'s will keep that around.
 If you want to totally start fresh:

 ```
 # destroys drupal-contributions app and removes /web